aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/load-onenote-2007/_index.md

 // ExEnd:LoadOneNote2007
 ```

-### Step 3: Handle Unsupported File Formats
+### Step 3: handle unsupported file formats

-If the file isn’t a supported OneNote 2007 document, the library throws `UnsupportedFileFormatException`.
-The catch block above checks the specific format and prints a friendly message.
-You can replace the `System.out.println` with any logging framework you prefer.
+If the supplied file is not a supported OneNote 2007 document, Aspose.Note throws `UnsupportedFileFormatException`.
+The catch block lets you log a friendly message or fallback to an alternative workflow.

 ```java
 catch (UnsupportedFileFormatException e)